CastielWong/Laboratory/Database/DolphinDB/README.md

 ## Caution
-As some docker engine may not support volume binding to a file, binding like `./cfg/controller.cfg:/data/ddb/server/config/controller.cfg` sometimes might not work.
+As some docker engine may not support volume binding to a file, binding like `./cfg/controller.cfg:/data/ddb/server/config/controller.cfg` could sometimes not work.

 ## Reference